1. What Is the Rate and APR?

 8. Can I Lock in an Interest Rate?

 Interest rates can change daily, and therefore if you believe that rates are likely to move up, you can ask your lender if they are able to lock in the rate they offered you.
 Some (but not all) lenders will charge a fee for locking in a rate.
 You may want to ask your lender the following questions: Do they charge a fee?
 Does the lock apply to all loan costs or only the rate?
 And when will the lock expire?

 9. How Long Will It Take to Process My Application?

 Depending on your lender, it can take anywhere from a couple of weeks to a couple of months for your application to be processed and approved.
 In addition to asking how long it will take to process your mortgage application, you might also want to ask whether there are any factors that might delay approval of your loan.
 As a general rule, it’s a bad idea to change jobs or anything else to do with your employment or finances while your application is being processed.
-After all, if you’ve given your lender documentation in regards to a certain employer and certain income level, and these details change during your application – you’ll most likely have to submit new documentation and wait for the lender to get around to looking at it.
+After all, if you’ve given your lender documentation regarding a certain employer and certain income level, and if these details change during your application – you’ll most likely have to submit new documentation and wait for the lender to process it.

 10. Do You Guarantee On-Time Closings?

-If your lender doesn’t close on time, you may find yourself unable to close escrow or having to pay extra costs for things like setting a new removal date or finding a short-term rental to live in.
+If your lender doesn’t close on time, you may find yourself unable to close escrow or having to pay extra costs for things like setting a new date to vacate your current residence or finding a short-term rental to live in.
 In order to plan ahead, you should ask your lender if they can guarantee a closing date.
 Some lenders will even offer compensation if they can’t close by an agreed date.